GIS Data: Best GIS Datasets & Databases

 What are similar data types to GIS Data?

-GIS Data is similar to Location Data, Map Data, Satellite Data, Foot Traffic Data, and Point of Interest (POI) Data.
-These data categories are commonly used for Location Intelligence and GIS Data analytics.
+GIS Data is similar to Location Data, Map Data, Satellite Data, Point of Interest (POI) Data, and Cell Tower Data.
+These data categories are commonly used for Location Intelligence and Location Verification.

 What are the most common use cases for GIS Data?